Lakorthus/100-days-of-code/README.md

 The #communication of my team was not the best at the beginning of the project today, but we managed to solve it and work as a #team.

 **Thoughts**: I never thought to said that I am missing javascript, but I am.

+### Day 22: Oct 14, Friday

+**Today's Progress**: Hackaton day, finally our project is ready to be presented.
+We have created a website for a fictional company called 'Lemonup' to help people to teach people to have a better life growing lemons.

+We did a small presentation of the process we followed to create the website and the challenges we faced.
+I am very happy with the first result as we still need to incorporate some features and I am looking forward to the next hackathon.

+**Thoughts**: I am so proud of my team, we have worked so hard to get to this point.
+This week with Shane Downes has been amazing, now I know how to work with a perfect team and I am so grateful for this opportunity.

+### Day 23: Oct 15, Saturday

+**Today's Progress**: Figma is a great tool to create a prototype of your project, doing the recap of this week I think I have learned a lot about design thinking and how to use the tools available to create a better user experience.

+**Thoughts**: I need to keep practising to get better at it.

+### Day 24: Oct 16, Sunday
+**Today's Progress**:

+**Thoughts**:

 <!-- ### Day 0: February 30, 2016 (Example 2)